20 Areas of improvement examples and how to identify yours

 3. Ambition

-Ambitious workers show that they have drive.
-They want to improve themselves and help the company do well.
+Ambitious employees show drive and a desire to improve themselves and help the company succeed.
 An employee with ambition aspires to be better than they are now.
 They seek career growth and often have a personal development plan.

 • Do you have aspirations to go beyond your current role, or are you coasting by?